ccchallenge-org/ccchallenge-lean/.github/ISSUE_TEMPLATE/new_result_request.md

 to them by doing,  e.g. `https://ccchallenge.org/#BohmSontacchi1978`.

 ### Choose either option
-- [ ] I plan on working on this result statement and proof
-- [ ] I plan on working on this result statement only
+- [ ] I plan on working on the statement
-- [ ] I plan on working on this result proof only
+- [ ] I plan on working on the proof
-- [ ] This issue is up for grabs: I would like to see this result statement added by somebody else
+- [ ] This issue is up for grabs: someone else can add the statement
-- [ ] This issue is up for grabs: I would like to see this result proof added by somebody else
+- [ ] This issue is up for grabs: someone else can add the proof